JetBrains/teamcity-documentation/topics/use-parameters-in-build-chains.md

 })
 ```

 However, if "ConfigB" and "ConfigC" do not depend on each other, an ambiguity regarding which configuration should have a priority emerges.
-TeamCity tries to resolve this ambiguity by comparing parameter names and giving a higher priority to a parameter with the most specific build configuration ID.
+TeamCity tries to resolve this ambiguity by comparing parameter names and prioritizing a parameter with the most specific build configuration ID.

-* Highest priority: parameters with no wildcards in build configuration IDs (for example, `reverse.dep.ParametersTest_ChainConfigA.MyParam`).
+* Highest priority: parameters with no wildcards in build configuration IDs (for example, `reverse.dep.ChainConfigA.MyParam`).
-* Medium priority: parameters with partial configuration IDs (for example, `reverse.dep.Parameters*A.MyParam`).
-The more specific the target configuration ID is, the higher priority this parameter gets.
-For instance, the `ParametersTest_*A` ID has a priority over the `Parameters*A` ID since it is considered more specific.
+* Medium priority: parameters with partial configuration IDs (for example, `reverse.dep.Chain*A.MyParam`).
+The more specific the target configuration ID is, the higher the priority of this parameter.
+For instance, the `ChainConf*A` ID has a priority over the `Chain*A` ID since it is considered more specific.
-* Lowest priority: parameters with the `*` wildcard for the configuration IDs (for example, `reverse.dep.*.MyParam`).
+* Lowest priority: parameters with the `*` wildcard instead of configuration IDs (for example, `reverse.dep.*.MyParam`).

 If all conflicting configurations have similar parameter names and neither of them is a clear winner, TeamCity reports a conflict and creates additional `conflict.<build_config_ID>.<parameter_name>=<value>` parameters (one for each conflicting configuration).